jcahill53/hiking-trail-app/README.md

     The team plans to develop a hiking app that will track the popularity of a given trailhead through the status of parking for the trailhead.
 The app will allow users to look up information about a trailhead, whether any parking fees apply  and determine whether parking is available, full or overflowing.
 Users will also be able to send updates to the site if they find that the parking availability has changed.
 This will provide hikers a tool to better plan their day and encourage the use of car-pooling to trails that have a high level of activity and little parking.

     b.
 Databases to be built (Lead: Yuhong)
         i.
-Collections: We have only two MongoDB collections - (1)  OR Hiking Trail
+Collections: We have three MongoDB collections

+            (1)  OR Hiking Trail
             (2)  Users
             (3)  Messages

     c.
 Planned Schema

         i.
 OR Hiking Trails Collection
             Id: letters/number charactor/special character like %, #
             Trail Name: string